sigsum/sigsum-go/doc/tools.md

 There are three different ways to specify the policy to use:

-1. By specifying the location of a separate policy file using the `-p` option.
+1. By specifying the location of a policy file using the `-p` option.

 2. By specifying a named policy using the `-P` option.